Uffenheim & Friedberg to Nuremberg to NYC

 Albert O. who married Marguerite Bing and has a son Anthony O. who married Marilyn and daughter named Hannah (Anne) who married Henry Steinhardt and who had two sons Norman and Robert.

 Anthony and Marilyn have two children, Marjorie and Douglas.

 Martin's other sister Elsa married Max Guggenheimer and had a son named Kurt who married Inge Bodenheimer and had two sons named Peter and Ronald.

 Bertha the other sister had no children.

 Elsie (born on April 20, 1902), my grandmother had one brother, Louis who married Erna Grunstein and had a daughter named Ursul.
-Elsie's parents were Max (born on August 12, 1867 and died in February 1942 in New York City) and Paula (born February 6, 1870 and died in September 1939 in New York City).
+Elsie's parents were Max (born on August 12, 1867 and died in February 8, 1942 in New York City) and Paula (born February 6, 1870 and died on October 7, 1939 in New York City).
 Max's parents were Loser, who died in Hochst im Odenwald, and Janet Lehman from Reichelsheim.
 The maternal side of the family was Sephardic and lived in Bamberg until moving to Friedberg.
 Paula's parents were Heinrich, who was born in 1830, and who married Regina.

 Martin and Elsie had one child, Lisa, who married Henry Landman over 60 years ago and is my mother.